ascendiacarlos/beautiful-jekyll/getstarted.md

-### 2. Cometas `yourusername.github.io`
+### 2. Cometas `Los elementos más rápidos con materiales solidos`

-This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at http://yourusername.github.io (sometimes it takes a few minutes).
+This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be

 ### 3. Otras Nebulosas
 ![Resultado de imagen de estrellas](https://estaticos.muyinteresante.es/media/cache/760x570_thumb/uploads/images/article/5a058a035bafe88915f0be04/estrella-no-muere_0.jpg)